mhz8240/Java-Projects/README.md

-# Projects I have worked on in my free time.
+# Projects I have worked on in my free time from summer of 2020 to now.
+(repository created on March 12, 2023)